demavior/EduBridge/README.md

 - **Database:** PostgreSQL, a powerful open-source object-relational database system.
 - **Testing:** Utilizing built-in testing tools provided by React and Django.
 - **Deployment/Hosting:** Heroku, a cloud platform as a service.
-- **Version Control:** GitHub for efficient management of the codebase and collaboration among team members.
+- **Version Control:** GitHub for efficient codebase management and collaboration among team members.

 ## Agile Development
-This project is developed using Agile methodologies, focusing on effective collaboration and productivity across 5 two-week sprints.
-Each sprint aims to complete specific user stories that define the primary features and interactions of the website.
+This project is developed using Agile methodologies.
+It focuses on effective collaboration and productivity across five two-week sprints.
+Each sprint aims to complete specific user stories that define the website's primary features and interactions.

 ## Installation & Setup
-Instructions on setting up the project locally, including environment setup, dependency installation, and running the project, will be provided here.
+Here, we will provide instructions on setting up the project locally, including setting up the environment, installing dependencies, and running the project.

-## Contribution Guidelines
-- Ensure to follow the project's coding standards and guidelines.
-- Use pull requests for contributions, clearly describing changes and the value they add to the project.
-- Review and feedback from at least one other team member are required before merging.

 ## License
 This project is licensed under the [MIT License](LICENSE).

----

-For more information or to view the progress, please contact any of the team members.